 - 5.23 Infrastructure is often raised in consultations and was highlighted in a number of areas in the VDF, issues such as roads and access to broadband.
 Many of these issues are not land use planning issues, they are about service provision. - 5.24 The VDF made a number or recommendations relating to infrastructure.
-The Parish Council will continue to pursue these and other transport improvements: - Development to improve road safety, especially on the B1456 in the centre of Chelmondiston and outside the school, for example by slowing traffic speeds and exploring different methods of traffic calming (pinch points) and parking restriction, and better public footpaths and road crossing facilities will be pursued with the relevant authorities.
-Designation of Pin Mill Road as a Quiet lane will be sought under the Transport Act 2000. - 2.
+The Parish Council will continue to pursue these and other transport improvements: - 1.
+Development to improve road safety, especially on the B1456 in the centre of Chelmondiston and outside the school, for example by slowing traffic speeds and exploring different methods of traffic calming (pinch points) and parking restriction, and better public footpaths and road crossing facilities will be pursued with the relevant authorities.
+Designation of Pin Mill Road as a Quiet Lane will be sought under the Transport Act 2000. - 2.
 Lowered speed limiting should start at Bylam Lane rather than its current position just before" Sunny View" on the Ipswich end of the village.
 This would help to prevent accidents at the bend beside Walnut Tree Farm. - 3.
 Applications which improve public transportation will be welcomed. - 4.
 Adequate parking should be provided with any new development - 5.
 Ensure that any new road signs replace existing ones and to resist "urbanization" and damage to wildlife through excessive street furniture and lighting. - 6.
 The use of streetlights and security lights should be restricted to only those situations where their use is considered essential for safety purposes.
-This so as to minimise light pollution. - Development to provide safe alternatives to the car (safe off-road cycle routes, better public transport and public transport facilities, such as more frequent bus services and better bus shelters). - 8.
-Timely road maintenance to reduce potholes etc. - To ensure the village has fast telecommunications with sufficient capacity for all resident and business users. - 10.
+This so as to minimise light pollution. - 7.
+Development to provide safe alternatives to the car (safe off-road cycle routes, better public transport and public transport facilities, such as more frequent bus services and better bus shelters). - 8.
+Timely road maintenance to reduce potholes etc. - 9.
+To ensure the village has fast telecommunications with sufficient capacity for all resident and business users. - 10.
 There is a bus service between Ipswich and Shotley which serves the village and could be used to commute to work.
-There is scope to improve the bus stops in the village (eg beside the Red Lion) with raised kerbs to DDA standards and installation of bus shelters where possible, which could potentially be funded by development.
+There is scope to improve the bus stops in the village (e.g. beside the Red Lion) with raised kerbs to DDA standards and installation of bus shelters where possible, which could potentially be funded by development.
 Future developments would need to consider the impact they would have on the highway, and consider improvements to the footway network and bus stops to promote sustainable transport as outlined in the National Planning Policy Framework. - 11.
 Explore different methods of traffic calming including making more of the pinch points and designated pedestrian crossing points. - 12.
-To provide additional parking in the Village where possible.
+To provide additional parking in the Village where possible. - 5.25 Other issues which will be explored by the Parish Council to improve community life and the environment in the Parish include promoting more Social Rented accommodation, improving Public Rights of Way, supporting wildlife areas and verges and ensuring Disability Access and improved access for all.